 The system consists of three main hardware components: the cameras, the camera docking station and the system controller.
 The docking stations can be placed safely on the premises and the system controller sends the footage to the destination of choice for analysis and storage.
 While the cameras store the video when used in the field, the system controller also deletes the files automatically from the cameras, so the device is immediately ready for use again.

-Axis was looking for the ‘Swiss Army knife’ of cameras: it needed to develop a small, lightweight device, with good battery power without losing any image quality or robustness, while also allowing easy on-camera operation.
-It was a completely new design format for Axis.
+Axis has developed the ‘Swiss Army knife’ of cameras: a small, lightweight device, with good battery power that doesn’t compromise on image quality or robustness, and easy on-camera operation.

-Lina He, Product Specialist, says: “Given law enforcement operators and security guards are walking – and even running – around with the camera, the Axis-team made sure the devices provide clear images in changing situations.
-The camera captures video up to 1080p @30fps and includes features like wide dynamic range technology (WDR).
-It ensures the image remains visible and in high-quality even if the person wearing the camera is exposed to very challenging light conditions.
+Lina He, Product Specialist, says: “Given users such as law enforcement operators or security staff in retail are walking – and even running – around with the camera, the Axis team made sure the devices provide clear images in changing situations.
+Our cameras capture video up to 1080p @30fps which ensures the image remains visible and in high-quality, even if the person wearing the camera is exposed to very challenging light conditions.